 An advanced workshop for participants who have completed Conversations at the Growing Edge, The ECHO workshop moves from the practice of exploring your client’s Growth Edge to actually having conversations with your clients about their growing edges and whether and how to move into a new place.
 In this intimate workshop.
 You’ll practice conducting full Growth Edge interviews and have an explicit discussion with your client about adult development concepts, the developmental journey, and the clients’ current sensemaking, paying attention to their center of gravity and their possible new horizons.
 We will share a model feedback report you can use with your own clients.

-Psychologically Spacious Coaching supports coaches who want to use Growth Edge principles and practices implicitly in their coaching.
+Psychologically Spacious Coaching is an advanced workshop that supports coaches who want to use Growth Edge principles and practices implicitly in their coaching.

 In this workshop, we create and practice new ways of using developmental ideas throughout a coaching engagement.
 This allows you to ask better questions and support your clients in new ways without actually conducting a complete Growth Edge Interview or preparing a formal report.
-We explore ways you can weave Growth Edge ideas throughout your conversations with clients to find the subject/object distinctions in the way clients experience particular dilemmas.
 Then we use that new information to help expand the solution space for our clients.

 We are so happy to announce that Jennifer and Keith's second book Simple Habits for Complex Times has been published and is available to purchase on Amazon from late February 2015.